Jeffranjan/E-Com-Laptop-Store/README.md

-# Mahadev Computers - MERN Stack Laptop Store
+# Mahadev Computers - MERN Stack Laptop Store By Ranjan Gupta

 A comprehensive e-commerce application for selling laptops and computer accessories built with the MERN stack (MongoDB, Express.js, React, Node.js).